misho104/susy_cross_section/docs/introduction.rst

 Therefore, cross sections of new physics processes are the most important values in any new-physics theory and should be calculated with similar precision.

 Cross-section calculation with such precision is not a simple task because the leading order (LO) calculation, which usually includes only the tree-level contributions, will not give such precision and we have to include loop-level calculations.
-Especially, when colored particles are involved in the process, the large QCD couplings worsen convergence of the perturbation series and even the next-to-leading-order (NLO) calculation may give uncertainties more than 10%, and we have to include the next-to-NLO (NNLO) diagrams and/or soft-gluon resummation.
+Especially, if colored particles are involved in the process, the large QCD couplings worsen convergence of the perturbation series and even the next-to-leading-order (NLO) calculation may give uncertainties more than 10%, and we have to include the next-to-NLO (NNLO) diagrams and/or soft-gluon resummation.

 For SUSY processes, several tools are published for precise cross-section calculations.
 Prospino :cite:`Beenakker:1996ed` is one of the pioneer works.
 It is upgraded to `Prospino 2`_ :cite:`ProspinoWeb`, with which we can calculate NLO cross sections of most SUSY processes within a few minutes.
 For soft-gluon resummation, `Resummino`_ :cite:`Fuks:2013vua` is available, which allows us to calculate the resummation at the accuracy level of next-to-leading-log (NLL) or the next-to-NLL (NNLL).

-`NNLL-fast`_ :cite:`Beenakker:2016lwe` is another type of tools for SUSY cross sections.
+`NNLL-fast`_ :cite:`Beenakker:2016lwe` (and its preceding work `NLL-fast`_) is another type of tools for SUSY cross sections;
-It provides grid data of cross sections calculated with accuracy level of approximated-NNLO plus NNLL together with an interpolator, with which users can obtain cross sections for various parameter set of simplified scenario less than a few second.
-While available process are limited compared to `Prospino 2`_ or `Resummino`_ and the results suffer from uncertainties due to the interpolation, the fast calculation provided by NNLL-fast has a great advantage for new-physics studies, which usually consider a huge number of parameter sets.
+it provides, rather than calculation programs, grid-format data tables of predicted cross sections together with interpolators.
+The data tables are based on their very precise calculations with the accuracy level of approximated-NNLO plus NNLL in `NNLL-fast`_ (and NLO plus NLL in `NLL-fast`_).
+By interpolation, users can obtain accurate predictions of cross sections in simplified scenarios within one second.

 Grid tables for SUSY cross sections are provided by other collaborations as well [#deepxs]_.
 The most nominal set is the one provided by `LHC SUSY Cross Section Working Group`_ :cite:`LHCSUSYCSWG`, which is obtained by compiling the results from the above calculators.